 Now that you’re armed with all the details about second wedding dress traditions and expectations, you’re ready to make informed decisions about the style of your wedding dress.
 Here are some of our favorites that ensure you’re a tasteful vision on the big day!

-1. Tulle Plunging V-Neck Ball Gown
+1. Tulle Plunging V-Neck Lace Gown

 2. Halter Sheath Wedding Dress

 This sleek silhouette is perfect for the modern bride, in a warm shade of ivory.
 The halter neckline is clean and on-trend, and the appliques on the gown are symmetrical to create a chic visual interest.